Jessica Kellgren-Fozard: Personal life

 Kellgren-Fozard is deaf, which is caused by her disabilities: hereditary neuropathy with liability to pressure palsy, Ehlers–Danlos syndrome, and postural orthostatic tachycardia syndrome.
 Her symptoms began appearing when she was a teenager.
-She is also blind in one eye and suffers from memory loss.
+She is also blind in one eye and experiences memory loss.
 In a July 2023 video, she revealed that she had been diagnosed with ADHD.

 Kellgren-Fozard is a lesbian.
 She lives in Brighton with her wife, Claudia, who previously worked as a dentist.
 They married at a Quaker meeting house in Bristol, in September 2016.
 The couple announced on 1 January 2021 that Claudia was pregnant with their first child.
-Their son Rupert was born on 4 June that same year.
+Their son was born in June that same year.
 On 31 December 2024, the couple announced that Claudia was pregnant with identical twin girls.
-On 30 May 2025, Kellgren-Fozard announced that their twins Theodora and Augusta had been born.
+In May 2025, Kellgren-Fozard announced that their twins had been born.
 Kellgren-Fozard has been vocal about her Montessori parenting of her children, making videos about it on her channel.